FedoraScientific/fedora_scientific_guide/guide/introduction.rst

 --------------------------

 `Fedora Scientific
-<https://spins.fedoraproject.org/scientific-kde/>`__ is a a `Fedora
+<https://labs.fedoraproject.org/en/scientific/>`__ is part of `Fedora
-<https://fedoraproject.org>`__ spin which is targeted towards new and
-existing Linux users using Linux for their scientific computing.
+labs <https://labs.fedoraproject.org/>`__.
+It is targeted towards new and existing Linux users using Linux for their scientific computing.
 Such  users would include students and researchers whose work involves numerical experiments, preparing their results, writing research reports and presenting them.
 Fedora Scientific aims to be useful in all phases of the research pipeline.

 The advantage of using Fedora Scientific is that you do not have to install the packages which you always need every time you install